erezgeva/libptpmgmt/README.md

   * Options in opt.h - Parse pmc tool command line parameters
   * Init in init.h - Initialize objects for a pmc tool

+# <u>Clock Manager</u>
+Leveraging the libptpmgmt Library, the clock Manager is a framework for monitoring network time synchronization on the local platform.
+The Clock Manager exposes an API to enable reporting time synchronization status to any application executing on the system.
+It is planned that Clock Manager will not only be able to report timing telemetry information, but also configure the platform.
+For further information, see the [Clock Manager](./clkmgr/README.md) introduction.

 # <u>pmc and phc_ctl tools</u>
 The project provides a clone of [LinuxPTP](https://linuxptp.nwtime.org) pmc tool using the libptpmgmt library